-- BAYU: "Be Aware You're Uploading" - Detect P2P like Bittorrent and automatically send a warning Email telling the user to check whether what they're doing is legal - Amazingly effective when people realize they're being watched! - Some users may not be aware they had Bittorrent installed, and will uninstall it - University of Oregon did this and Bittorrent use is now virtually non-existent.
+- BAYU: "Be Aware You're Uploading" - Detect P2P like Bittorrent and automatically send a warning E-mail telling the user to check whether what they're doing is legal - Amazingly effective when people realize they're being watched! - Some users may not be aware they had Bittorrent installed, and will uninstall it - We did this at the U of O and bittorrent use is now virtually non-existent.